Klus3kk/SandSquare/README.md

 # SandSquare

 **SandSquare** is a modern, browser-based sandbox simulation game inspired by the classic "Falling Sand" game.
-Originally popularized in the early 2000s as a Flash game, **SandSquare** brings the same addictive physics-based gameplay to the web with added features, better graphics, and more possibilities
+Originally popularized in the early 2000s as a Flash game, **SandSquare** brings the same gameplay to the web with added features, better graphics, and more possibilities

 ## Features

 - **Interactive Gameplay**: Use your mouse to create or remove blocks particles, building intricate designs or just watching the blocks flow.
 - **Randomized Particle Movement**: Sand particles can randomly drift left or right as they fall, creating a more dynamic and natural flow.
 - **Expandable Block Types**: Future updates will include additional block types.